|

 knew the meth source Black Canary was tracking from raves clubs could be traced

-through one of the film crew below: the
+through one of the film crew below: the porn star called NeferTitties.

-round of the underground raves clubs.
+she made the round of the underground raves clubs.
+Her

-and shorts, was meant to be noticed and remembered.
-For “Batwonderlove” was known on the rave scene as THE
+was meant to be noticed and remembered.
+For “Batwonderlove” was known on

-source for pot, speed, K, E, GHB, poppers, coke, 2C-B, even magic mushrooms and
+the rave scene as THE source for pot, speed, K, E, GHB, poppers, coke, 2C-B,

-whippets of nitrous oxide.
+even magic mushrooms and whippets of nitrous oxide.
 If it

 shut down brain cells, you could get it from Batwonderlove.

-silently opened the vent grate.
-This
+Batgirl silently opened the vent grate.

-crew, she realized, were filming after hours because they had no legitimate
+This crew, she realized, were filming after hours because they had no legitimate

 access to the building.
-They were
+They were keeping a low profile and had far less

-movie companies use when filming on Gotham streets.
+lighting than she’d seen legitimate movie companies use when filming on Gotham

-the dark shadows of the catwalk.
+vent for the dark shadows of the catwalk.
 From

 there, she could keep her target in a direct line of sight.